-Engineer @ Carrot Joined about 8 years ago via an invitation from Sacha G. Jeff has invited Dennis Kramer, Kevin Pruett, Noah Atkinson, Dan Sullivan, Carl Sednaoui and 4 others, Kyle MacDonald, Josh Rowley, Brian Gonzalez, Declan de Wet
+Engineer @ Carrot Joined over 8 years ago via an invitation from Sacha G. Jeff has invited Dennis Kramer, Kevin Pruett, Noah Atkinson, Dan Sullivan, Carl Sednaoui and 4 others, Kyle MacDonald, Josh Rowley, Brian Gonzalez, Declan de Wet

 I recently wrote a post about this concept you describe at the bottom: https://medium.com/swlh/the-unreliable-startup-69461f629383#.j2voezuqm

 I'm not talking about absolute numbers, I mean relative.
 As in X% of businesses shut down within Y amount of time.
 My assumption is that X is much higher for venture-backed startups than it is for any other business.
 While I also don't have data to back this, it's almost certainly the case because of the nature of venture capital, as explained in the article.

 I don't disagree.
 My point here was that venture backed startups are significantly less reliable than most other businesses.

 I don't entirely agree here.
 Most VCs are not ok with startups doing "fine", they want to only back companies that are massively successful because of the way they calculate risk patterns.
 If you are doing ok as a startup, even well enough to be profitable, you can still be forced to sell (then usually shut down the product), because doing just ok is not good enough for VCs to continue investing in, so they would rather cut their losses.
 So a lot of products that are entirely solid are removed from markets this way.